25 Species of Animals in Cancun: Discover Mexico Wildlife

 Kissing bugs are also found in Cancun and the Yucatan Peninsula.
 These small, brown insects get their name from the habit of biting people when they are sleeping, near the face or lips.

-Again they are not so common and I have never had any encounter with these creatures while living in Cancun.
+Again, they are not so common, and I have never encountered these creatures while living in Cancun.

 One of the most feared creatures in this region is the black widow spider, which can be found in both urban and rural areas.
 Despite their small size, these spiders have a venomous bite that can lead to serious symptoms such as nausea, abdominal cramps, and pain and swelling around the bite area.

-Fortunately, although black widows may inhabit both urban and rural areas on the peninsula, they generally keep away from humans so bites are rare — but still possible.
+Fortunately, although black widows may inhabit both urban and rural areas on the peninsula, they generally stay away from humans, so bites are rare but still possible.

 The box jellyfish can usually be found near coastal waters during certain times of the year.
 It has a cube-shaped bell and four sides with up to 15 tentacles on each side.
 These tentacles contain enough poison to kill an adult human within minutes.

-While it’s uncommon for tourists to encounter this creature swimming in Cancun or near other resort cities of the region, it’s important to know what they look like and how to avoid them if they’re spotted nearby.
+While it’s uncommon for tourists to encounter this creature swimming in Cancun or near other resort cities in the region, it’s important to know what it looks like and how to avoid it if it’s spotted nearby.

 Animals in Cancun: final thoughts

-For those looking to enjoy all the sights and sounds of nature while vacationing in Cancun, there are many animals worth seeing here.
+For those looking to enjoy all the sights and sounds of nature while vacationing in Cancun, many animals are worth seeing here.
 From colorful tropical birds to majestic whale sharks and adorable sea turtles, you can find an abundance of wildlife in the region.

-Having talked about all that Cancun has to offer its visitors when it comes to spotting wildlife, I’d like to also mention here that, while you should take the opportunity to witness all of these Cancun fauna, you should also make sure to enjoy responsibly and respect their habitat.
+Having discussed all that Cancun has to offer its visitors when it comes to spotting wildlife, I’d like to mention here that while you should take the opportunity to witness all of this Cancun fauna, you should also make sure to enjoy it responsibly and respect its habitat.